3K, 4.5K or 6KW of electrical power in my apartment?

-How much should I pay my private tour guide?
+How much should I tip at restaurants?

 Please send your questions to firstname.lastname@example.org.